NdaMohamed/AppiumProject/README.md

 1) App Name: “Android.SauceLabs.Mobile.Sample.app.2.7.1.apk”
 2) APK link: https://github.com/saucelabs/sample-appmobile/releases/download/2.7.1/Android.SauceLabs.Mobile.Sample.app.2.7.1.apk

 ## Run
 Device: Android
 1) Connect mobile and pc using cable
 2) enable USB debugging from settings
+3) run appium server on your pc
-3) Open LoginTest class --> click on Run All
+4) Open LoginTest class --> click on Run All or from testng.xml file

 ## Description
 you can see in the project explorer 2 packages: